josueCarvajal/Alir0/README.md

 ## How ALIRO born?

 ALIRO born in Costa Rica thanks to Minor Bonilla, CEO at [Buklolab](http://www.buklolab.com/).
-We build this version while doing our business practice at this company, to graduate from Bachelor's degree from bussiness computing
+We build this version while doing our business practice at this company, to graduate from Bachelor's degree from bussiness computing.

 ## What is our objective?
 Our objective is to bring a scalable free-tool to use custom **R** code in excel, so everyone who have knowledge in excel can use this tool without a lot of technical skills.

-## HOW TO USE
+## HOW TO USE?
 Note: **__ALIRO _STILL_ IN DEV__** some bugs will occur - See Common errors section if something went wrong

 Before start: ALIRO is based on BERT and R, so we need this two dependencies to continue with ALIRO instalation.
 Do not worry, the installer will help you in this process.